-India's Manufacturing Sector Activity Falls To 5-Month Low In Sep On Softer Increase In New Orders: PMI
+India's manufacturing sector activity falls to 5-month low in Sep on softer increase in new orders: PMI

 “Manufacturers held a strongly positive outlook for production, as they expect demand to strengthen over the course of the coming 12 months.
 Upbeat forecasts continued to drive job creation efforts and initiatives to replenish input stocks,” Lima said.

 The S&P Global India Manufacturing PMI is compiled by S&P Global from responses to questionnaires sent to purchasing managers in a panel of around 400 manufacturers.
-(Agencies)

-India’s Manufacturing Sector Activity Falls To 5-Month Low In Sep On Softer Increase In New Orders: PMI

-New Delhi, Oct 3: Manufacturing activities in India fell to a five-month low in September as new orders rose at a softer pace, which tempered production growth, a monthly survey said on Tuesday.
+(PTI)